 Ithaca is a Greek island situated in the Ionian Sea on the west coast of Greece.
 With a permanent population around 3,500 it is the second smallest inhabited island of the Ionian Islands group (Heptanese).

-Ithaca's history commenced some 6000 years ago and since then the island has been continuously inhabited.
+Ithaca's history dates back some 6000 years since when the island has been continuously inhabited.

 During the island's long history, a series of conquerors (Roman, Byzantine, Norman, Venetian, French, Russian, Turkish, English) left their mark on the history and culture of Ithaca.